 C CAFM (Computer Aided Facilities Management)

-Computer Aided Facilities Management is simply the use of IT to support FM professionals in planning, managing, reporting, and tracking facilities operations.
+Computer Aided Facilities Management is simply the use of IT to support Facilities Management professionals in planning, managing, reporting, and tracking facilities operations.

 E EAC (Electronic Access Control)